SimplyProgrammer/Lightweight-config.zsh/README.md

 * Some aliases
 * Easy file opening:
   * When you type a file name into the shell, instead of printing "invalid command", it will open the file in your favorite editor.
 Providing that the file exists.
   * The same will occur when you type a path to a valid file that can't be executed (no x permission).
 For example, typing /etc/hosts will open hosts in your favorite editor.
 If /etc/hosts would not exist for some reason you will be given an option to create it including the path and edit it subsequently!
+Especially useful in scenarios where you are root most of the time...
 * Simplified build process.
 Only a few external dependencies, no o-my-zsh required...

 ## Install
 Only git is required.
 ```
-git clone "https://github.com/zsh-users/${plugin}" "/usr/share/zsh/plugins/${plugin}"
+mkdir -p ~/.config/zsh/config.zsh && cd "$_" && git clone "https://github.com/SimplyProgrammer/Lightweight-config.zsh.git" . && chmod 755 build.sh setup-all.sh && ./setup-all.sh
 ```